 March marketing is basically St. Patrick’s Day, Mardi Gras, and March Madness, right?
 Wrong.
 In fact, there’s a national day in March for your erroneous thinking…

 But what a good thing to be wrong about, right?
 Read on for:

-- A list of March awareness causes, holidays, and observances.
+- A full list of March awareness causes, holidays, and national days.

-- Examples of March promotions, social media posts, and more from real businesses across a range of verticals.
+- Real examples from businesses across a range of verticals.

 March awareness causes

 There are many awareness causes that you can use for March blogging, promotions, and social media marketing.
 You can post on or write about these topics throughout the month of March so you’re not tied to a specific date.
 March is:

 - Cerebral Palsy Awareness Month